Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Data

 \subsection{Heatwave and coldwave variables}

-In addition daily mean UTCI, we also want to include heatwave and coldwave variables to capture short-term mortality increase resulting from prolonged periods of extreme temperatures.
-We therefore introduce the number of heat wave days ($\text{HWD}_t$) and cold wave days ($\text{CWD}_t$) in week $t$ as part of the DLNM component.
-These variables account for the non-additive effects of consecutive extreme heat and cold days.
+In addition to daily mean UTCI, we also want to incorporate information of maximum and minimum temperatures into the model.
+In doing so, we include heatwave and coldwave variables to capture the short-term mortality increase resulting from prolonged periods of extreme temperatures.
+We therefore introduce the number of heat wave days ($\text{HWD}_t$) and cold wave days ($\text{CWD}_t$) in week $t$ as part of the DLNM component.\footnote{We also consider alternative definitions of HWD and CWD variables using a percentile-based approach \cite[see e.g.][]{guo2017heat}.
+The main conclusions of the study remain unchanged.
+These additional results are available in online supplementary material Section E.} These variables account for the non-additive effects of consecutive extreme heat and cold days.
 Moreover, they are calculated using daily maximum and minimum UTCI data, respectively, fully utilizing the UTCI data to capture extreme climate conditions.
-To capture heatwaves and coldwaves, we simplify the ten UTCI levels shown in Figure \ref{utci_level} to three main levels, $-13\leq U \leq32$: no significant thermal stress; $U<-13$: significant cold stress; $U > 32$: significant heat stress.
-This can be expressed by a step function $g(U_{\tau}^j)$:
+UTCI values can be classified into ten heat and cold stress levels \citep[][]{di2020thermal}.
+Under this classification, 32$^\circ\text{C}$ is the threshold for strong heat stress, and $-13^\circ\text{C}$ is the threshold for strong cold stress.
+In this way, we identify a heatwave or coldwave day if the daily maximum UTCI is above 32, or daily minimum UTCI is below $-13$, for three consecutive days, respectively.
+The variables for the number of heatwave days and coldwave days in week $t$ are then defined as: